alphagov/govuk-load-testing/README.md

 - `workers` (default: 1), the number of threads making requests
 - `ramp` (default: 0), the duration, in seconds, over which the workers are started
 - `bust` (default: false), whether to pass a unique cache-busting string with every request or not
+- `maxTime` (default: 3600), the longest a test can run, defaulted to 1 hour

 ## <a name="plans">4.
 Simulation Plans </a>